geudde/attic-chest/pages/03.season-2/02.meeting-14/10.tinder-box/docs.md

 Now the Magic rites prepare
 Let all enchantments, powers be there,
 Now Rosa, bring the fatal Casket
-And all the et ceteras in the carmed basket;
+And all the et ceteras in the charmed basket;

 #### Epode